Fees & Insurance

 Insurance:

-I am in-network with PacificSource, Providence and Aetna and will bill them for you.
+I am in-network with PacificSource and Providence and will bill them for you.

 Note to Nike Employees: Nike employees can now visit any provider at the in-network benefit level, regardless of whether your provider is considered in-network with United Healthcare.
 I can bill your insurance for you and the fee should be the same as in-network providers.